apache/velocity-tools/README.txt

   or higher

 The build process has been tested with JDK 1.5.0.
-The included example applications have been tested with Tomcat 5.0.22, but should work with any servlet engine.
+The included example applications have been tested with Tomcat, but should work with any web container.

 If you observe any problems with the build process, please report this to the Velocity users mailing list, user@velocity.apache.org, and